OmBhavsar161/VoiceDrift_AI_ChatBot/README.md

 🤖 **Main Version (Rasa)** – Full-featured AI chatbot with NLP and dialogue management capabilities
 Both versions use the same responsive frontend built with **React.js** and deployed on **Vercel**.

-💡 The MVP version helps overcome Rasa’s deployment limitations on free hosting services, ensuring accessibility and cost-efficiency.
+💡 The MVP version helps overcome Rasa’s deployment limitations on hosting services, ensuring accessibility and cost-efficiency.

 ---